jar2333/MatchMaker/README.md

 The following JSON API is employed to send/receive these messages.

  * Client messages:
-    1. `{"type": "move", "move": <move_dict>}`
+    1. `{"type": "move", "move": <move>}`

-    Sent to specify a move to be played, using a JSON payload.
+    Sent to specify a move to be played, using a JSON payload `<move>`.
 The list of available move payloads is specified by the game's specific API.

  * Server messages:
      1. `{"type": "game_start"}`